Showing posts with label Atari Falcon. Show all posts

 I won't spoil the surprise of the Game Over screen.
 It's dark.
 But it's superb!!

-If you're hoping the audio is just as impressive then you're in for a treat.
-The music is quite distinctive with a selection of fantastic chiptunes by Skuggemannen.
-I must admit, I didn't expect to hear "ST tunes" but they work well (and I'm relieved not to hear tracker music).
+If you're hoping the audio is just as impressive, you're in for a treat.
+The music is distinctive with a selection of fantastic chiptunes by Skuggemannen.
+I admit, I didn't expect to hear "ST tunes" but they work well (I'm relieved not to hear tracker music).
 Interestingly, playback isn't blindly continuous and can change depending on your location.
-This first happens in "Prayer Of Hope" and I think it's a killer effect that adds depth and tension.
+This first happens in "Prayer Of Hope" and is an effect that adds depth and tension.

 Things aren't so impressive for the sound effects which are barely audible thanks to the problems of emulation.
 For example, I can hardly hear the Crusaders banging on the door and the church bell sounds miles away.
-Okay, this is hardly the end of the world but still disappointing.
-I envy Falcon owners more and more with each breath!
+Okay, this is hardly the end of the world but I envy Falcon owners more and more with each breath!

 Otto from Berzerk is here, erm I think.
 He chases so use the platforms wisely to dodge him.